Hope into Action.

 In 2014, the college produced its strategic plan Thrive, which made Entrepreneurship a key strategic priority for the future.
 It called for the college to “draw upon the energy of our students, the success of our alumni, and the vibrancy of our urban location to make entrepreneurship, including social, commercial, and artistic, an area of distinctive strength at Macalester.”

 Students have many opportunities in entrepreneurship, and often these opportunities were created by entrepreneurial students themselves.
-They include coursework, internship opportunities, seed funding, a 10-week accelerator program, and hackathons.
+They include coursework, internship opportunities, seed funding, a 10-week accelerator program, community project funding, and hackathons.
 In 2017, the college unveiled the Idea Lab, a 7000 sq ft remodel of the library to open up a collaborative and innovative space for students, faculty, and staff.
 Additionally, students embed themselves in the Twin Cities startup community and continue to find new ways to innovate and create their own entrepreneurial experiences.

 Macalester does not encompass a narrow definition of entrepreneurship but understands the broad tools of entrepreneurship to be powerful catalysts for change.
 “Entrepreneurship broadly understood means the bringing of creative thinking and a willingness to take risks to the formation of new businesses, the revitalization of existing businesses, and the mitigation of social problems.
 More fundamentally, in the words of a successful Macalester alumnus, it means having the courage, confidence, and necessary skills to follow the path to your dream.” -Thrive Strategic Plan.